 a) Flecainide or propafenone in the absence of structural heart disease.

 b) Amiodarone or sotalol in patients with structural heart disease.

 1) Consider EPS and ablation.

-2) If ablation is unavailable or refused by the patient, consider beta-blockers, diltiazem, or verapamil.
+2) If ablation is unavailable or refused by the patient, consider treatment with oral beta-blockers, diltiazem, or verapamil.